VancePeterson/rpi-image-recognition/README.md

 # Example Workflow

-1. A device or service publishes a message to the subscribe_topic.
+1. A device or service publishes a message to the subscribe_topic
-2. The script captures an image using the camera.
+2. The script captures an image using the camera
-3. The image is analyzed by OpenAI based on the provided prompt.
+3. The image is analyzed by OpenAI based on the provided prompt
-4. The result is published to the publish_topic.
+4. The result is published to the publish_topic

 # Troubleshooting